-The Bachelor of Science in Nuclear Medicine Technology Program is a highly specialized diagnostic and therapy degree.
+The Master of Science in Nuclear Medicine Technology Program is the 1st program in the United States to rise to a Master's entry-level status.
+We are also the only Master's entry-level program available in the country.
+We are a highly specialized diagnostic and therapy degree.
 You will be entering a profession which utilizes radionuclides to image and treat disease in the body and is ranked among the Top 20 “Best Healthcare Jobs” according to U.S. News & World Report.
 Your field, which began in the 1950s as a peaceful use of radioactive material, is a premier molecular imaging tool that physicians use to diagnose, stage and treat disease.

-All applications to the Nuclear Medicine Technology program are done through the UAB undergraduate admission process.
-Please select this link for additional information concerning the specific admissions requirements for the Medical Technology program as well as information concerning applying as an undergraduate at UAB.
+All applications to the Nuclear Medicine Technology program are done through the UAB graduate admission process.
+Please select this link for additional information concerning the specific admissions requirements for the NMT program as well as information concerning applying as a graduate student at UAB.

-Clinical education is a major component of the nuclear medicine technology professional phase program.
-This allows the student to get first hand and hands on experience in the clinical setting which allows the students to get real world practical experience as part of their overall education.
-This enables the student to become an entry level technologist by the time of graduation through completing documented clinical competencies and experiences.
+Clinical education is a major component of the Nuclear Medicine Technology professional phase program.
+This allows you to get firsthand and hands-on experience in the clinical setting.
+Earning real world practical experience as part of your overall education will give you an edge.
+This enables you to become an entry level technologist by the time of graduation through completing documented clinical competencies and experiences.

 We know that our students and graduates are the strength of our program.
 The diversity of our students, their backgrounds, and varied expirences, brings richness to the educational experience in the Nuclear Medicine Technology program.
 Focusing on academics and clinical rotations is only a part of the education experience.
 Click here to see what our students are doing.